elileka/personal_website/content/author/admin/_index.md

 +++

-I am a postdoc with [Dr. Johannes Söding] (https://www.mpibpc.mpg.de/soeding) at the Quantitative and Computational Biology group at MPIBPC.
+I was a postdoc with [Dr. Johannes Söding] (https://www.mpibpc.mpg.de/soeding) at the Quantitative and Computational Biology group at MPIBPC.
 I develop tools for the analysis of eukaryotic metagenomic data.